Center for the Advancement of Multicultural Perspectives on Social Sciences, Arts, and Humanities (CAMPSSAH) Scholars

 Assistant Professor, Department of Sociology

-Orly Clerge is an author and sociologist whose research focuses on race, migration, cities, inequality, and identity.
-Orly's first book The New Noir: Race, Identity & Diaspora in Black Suburbia (University of California Press) is a comprehensive exploration of the making of Black diasporic suburbs.
-The New Noir examines how nationality and citizenship are negotiated by the Black middle class and is the first book in a two book series on the politics of Black identity in the 21st century.
-Orly is currently crafting a book on the political identities of Black millennials during the Obama and Trump era.
+Orly is an author and sociologist whose research focuses on race, migration, cities, inequality, and identity.
+Orly’s first book The New Noir: Race, Identity & Diaspora in Black Suburbia (University of California Press) is a comprehensive exploration of the making of Black diasporic suburbs.
+The New Noir examines how nationality and citizenship are negotiated by the Black middle class and is the first book in a two-book series on the politics of Blackness in the 21st century.
+Orly also co-edited Stories from the Front of the Room: How Higher Education Faculty of Color Survive & Thrive in the Academy (Rowman & Littlefield, 2017) which uncovers the daily encounters underrepresented faculty at historically White college and universities have with racial exclusion and their strategies of resistance.
+This volume is a collection of letters from dynamic faculty of color across the country who dare to make public their private racialized interactions with other faculty, administrators, students, and staff.
+For more information, go to: www.orlyclerge.com

 Assistant Professor, School of Education

 Darnel Degand studies the various ways media and society influence the development of social success skills by exploring the social processes that exist within media production environments and media consumption experiences.
 His research also involves the design and development of educational media products and experiences.
-Before joining UC Davis, Professor Degand amassed nearly two decades of professional experience as an interactive media producer.
-A sampling of his resume includes roles as a game designer/developer for Sesame Workshop and as a technical development manager for an online advertising firm.
+He received his Ed.D. from Teachers College, Columbia University.
+Before joining UC Davis, Darnel worked as an interactive media producer for nearly two decades.
+A sampling of his resume includes positions at Sesame Workshop, multiple online advertising firms, and the City University of New York.

 Assistant Professor, Department of Music

-Juan Diego Díaz is an Ethnomusicologist with a geographic research interest is in Africa and its diaspora, particularly Brazil and West Africa.
-He studies how African diasporic musics circulate and transform across the Atlantic and how they serve individuals and communities in identity formation.
-He is currently working on a book manuscript on the musical construction of Afro-diasporic identities in Northern Brazil.
-His articles appear in journals such as Ethnomusicology, Ethnomusicology Forum, and Analytical Approaches to World Music.
-Currently he leads a Capoeira Angola ensemble at UC Davis.
+Juan Diego Díaz is an ethnomusicologist with geographic research interests in Africa and its diaspora, particularly Brazil and West Africa.
+He explores how African diasporic musics circulate and transform across the Atlantic and how they serve individuals and communities in identity formation.
+His book Africanness in Action (Oxford University Press, 2021) focuses on how musicians from Bahia, Brazil understand and negotiate essentialist notions about African music and culture.
+He is also a long-term Capoeira Angola practitioner and has led capoeira, berimbau, and samba ensembles.

 Stacy-Ann Elvy is a Professor of Law and Martin Luther King, Jr. Hall Research Scholar.
 Her research focuses on “the commercial law of privacy” and its relationship to emerging technology, and human rights law.
 Her scholarship has been published in leading legal journals and books, including the Columbia Law Review, Boston College Law Review, Washington & Lee Law Review, and Research Handbook on the Law of Artificial Intelligence.
 Her articles have also been identified and peer reviewed by distinguished legal scholars in online legal journal Jotwell as some of the best recent works of scholarship relating to commercial law and privacy law.
 Professor Elvy is currently writing a book, The Internet of Things: The Future of Commercial Law and Privacy (Cambridge University Press), that explores the consumer and legal implications of the Internet of Things.